heydaws/amazon-ecs-catsndogs-workshop/Lab-3-Artifacts/lab3-detailed-steps.md

 In this step, you will use EC2 Systems Manager Parameter Store to create a secure string for use with the new version of the cats container.

 1. In the AWS Console, ensure you have the correct region selected.
-The instructor will tell you which region to use.

-2. In the **Compute** section click **EC2**.
+2. In the **Management & Governance** section click **Systems Manager**.

 3. At the bottom left of the page, click **Parameter Store**.